opendcs/opendcs/docs/source/resources-algorithms.rst

 algorithms or functions that can be called upon when setting up a computation.
 These standard algorithms are generally basic arithmetic or time series manipulation or transformations.
-For example, the average algorithm can be used to create a daily or monthly time series from an hourly or daily time series, respectively.
+For example, the average algorithm (AverageAlgorithm)can be used to create a daily or monthly time series from an hourly or daily time series, respectively.
 In addition to simple arithmetic, or transformations, there are some set defined hydrologic specific algorithms that are commonly used in water management.
-For example there is an algorithm that can be called upon to calculate an incremental precipitation time series from a cumulative precipitation time series, and there are algorithms that can calculate flow based on various input time series.
+For example the incremental precipitation algorithm (IncrementalPrecip) can be called upon to calculate an incremental precipitation time series from a cumulative precipitation time series.
+Additionally there are also some algorithms that calculate flow based on various time series input.

 This page is intended to provide further details and examples of the default algorithms.
 Nearly all of these algorithms have properties